 - Within our purchasing department's 'packaging category plans' we are currently investigating which single-use plastics we buy from suppliers, and what alternatives we can find for them.
-These plans will be completed in Q4 2021.

 - As part of our commitment towards eliminating single-use plastics from our entire supply chain, we want by Q3 2022 to have implemented alternatives to single-use plastics for the majority of our product packaging.

 - We run a return-packaging (reusable totes) program with our two largest moulding suppliers (equivalent to 13% total purchasing spend) - a scheme through which we've eliminated the use of single-use plastics.

 - Above and beyond Health and Safety performance, alongside mental health and employee wellbeing initiatives.

 - Development plans for all employees, both temporary, and permanent staff and are encouraged to embrace opportunities for development.

 - Global implementation of an equal parental leave policy.

 - Solar panels have been fitted on our main building as well as converting to renewable energy.

 - Mental health training for managers has been implemented to provide a skills-set with which to support team members, and themselves, in times of adversity and stress.